Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_highground_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_highground_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_highground_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_highground_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_highground_damage_ - Default: 1 - The amount of health the player will lose each interval.\
 _randomat_highground_damage_delay_ - Default: 10 - The delay before damage starts.\
 _randomat_highground_damage_interval_ - Default: 2 - How often the player will take damage.